 - Replace kalamansi juice with lemon or lime juice.

-- Adjust the taste by adding other seasonings.
+- Experiment with the flavor by adding other seasonings.

 More Delicious Pig's Mask Pulutan Recipes

 - How to Cook Tokwa't Baboy: A Filipino-Inspired Pulutan

 Tokwa't baboy is a common Filipino beer match food.
 Let me show you an easy-to-follow recipe that everybody can enjoy.

 - How to Make LSD Igado: A Filipino-Inspired Dish

 LSD igado is a delicious Ilocano dish from the Philippines.
 LSD is an acronym in the Ilocano dialect that refers to the parts of the pig that are used in the recipe.